ibm-cloud-docs/databases-for-postgresql/howto-pgaudit.md

 ```
 {: .codeblock}

-## Enabling pgAudit database logging
+## Enabling `pgaudit` database logging
 {: #enable-pgaudit-database-logging}

-To enable pgAudit database specific logging, connect as the admin user and call the `set_pgaudit_database_logging` function with the appropriate event parameters specified.
+To enable `pgaudit` database specific logging, connect as the admin user and call the `set_pgaudit_database_logging` function with the appropriate event parameters specified.
 Database logging is enabled for a specific database, in case of multiple databases available in an instance.

 For example, to enable DDL and ROLE, use the following command: